nortd/gx/README.md

 -------------
 The library can be installed into python's "dist-packages" like any other library or used in place.
-Latter has the advantage of being unaffected by changes in future changes in gx.
+Latter has the advantage of being unaffected by future changes in gx.
 For this copy the gx directory to a convenient location and start adding your scripts and apps to the "apps" sub-directory.